BegaDeveloper/BegaDeveloper/README.md

 - 💬 Ask me about anyting.
 - 📫 How to reach me: ismarbegicit@gmail.com or LinkedIn: https://www.linkedin.com/in/ismar-begic-bega/
 - ⚡ Fun fact: Im a gym rat and tech nerd.
-- :handshake: Available for freelance and part-time work over UpWork (Development, Design, Administration, Research, Data Entry... ).
+- :handshake: Available for freelance and part-time work over UpWork.

 <hr />